confluentinc/cp-docker-images/docs/quickstart.rst

     It is possible to allow connect to auto-create these topics by enabling the autocreation setting.
 However, it is recommended that you do it manually, as these topics are important for connect to function and you'll likely want to control settings such as replication factor and number of partitions.

-Next, you'll create a topic for storing data that you're going to be sending to Kafka for this tutorial.
+Next, create a topic for storing data that you'll be sending to Kafka.

   .. sourcecode:: bash